 What works with Siri and HomeKit?

-You can control your HomeKit accessories on any device where you're logged in to your iCloud account: That includes your iPhone, iPad, iPod touch, or Apple Watch.
-(The Apple Watch commands work best when your iPhone is within range of it; I've had mixed results when it's connected to Wi-Fi by itself.)
+You can control your HomeKit accessories on any device where you're logged in to your iCloud account: That includes the iPhone, iPad, iPod Touch, Mac, Apple Watch, Apple TV, and HomePod.

 What Siri commands can I give HomeKit accessories?